 Learn the symptoms, types, treatments and management of this autoimmune disease.

 An estimated 1 million adults in the U.S. live with multiple sclerosis (MS), according to the National Multiple Sclerosis Society.
-MS is an autoimmune disease of the central nervous system, meaning the condition affects the brain and spinal cord.
+This is an autoimmune disease of the central nervous system, meaning the condition affects the brain and spinal cord.

 “The average age at the time of diagnosis is around 29 years old, with a female-to-male ratio approaching 4:1,” said John Kramer, a physician assistant with the Vanderbilt Multiple Sclerosis Center.
 “So this is commonly a condition that affects young women.”
 He added that the typical age range at the time of diagnosis is 20 to 50.
-About 5% of cases affect people under 18 in what’s known as pediatric-onset MS.
+About 5% of cases affect people under 18 in what’s known as pediatric-onset multiple sclerosis.

 Multiple sclerosis symptoms

-Early MS symptoms may include tingling, numbness or weakness in the arms or legs, or visual symptoms, often in one eye, such as blurred vision, a decrease in color vision or vision loss.
+Early symptoms may include tingling, numbness or weakness in the arms or legs, or visual symptoms, often in one eye, such as blurred vision, a decrease in color vision or vision loss.

 “Almost any neurological symptom that lasts for at least 24 hours or longer and that is not due to some other underlying medical problem could be the first presenting symptom of MS,” Kramer said.